FATCA Filing: How to Make FATCA Reporting Simple

 You may be asking yourself already, what is a FATCA filing requirement?
 There are reporting conditions for U.S. taxpayers holding foreign financial assets.

-As such, you must understand what a foreign financial asset is to determine if you are required to file FATCA.
+As such, you must understand what a foreign financial asset is to determine if you are to file FATCA.